Vanishing of Witten zeta function at negative integers: Introduction

 In particular, for classical root systems, the second argument of the Hurwitz zeta function is not needed (Remark after Corollary~\ref{coeff_form_corollary}), yielding the following corollary. \begin{corollary} When $\Phi$ is one of $A_n, B_n, C_n$ or $D_n$, let $r$ be the number of positive roots in $\Phi$, $m\in 2\mathbb{N}$, then $\pi^{mr} \zeta_\Phi^{(n)}(-m)$ is a polynomial in $\pi^2$ and $\{\zeta(2j+1)\}_{j\in \mathbb{N}}$. \end{corollary}

 There also exists corresponding statement for odd $m$ (Corollary \ref{coeff_form_corollary}).
 For both Theorems~\ref{vanishing_theorem} and \ref{special_value_thm}, the sole case previously known in the literature is $\Phi = A_2$.
-In this case, Onodera \cite{onodera2014functional, onodera2021multiple} derived an explicit formula: when $m\in 2\mathbb{N}$, We provide a more conceptual derivation of his identity (Remark~\ref{A2_alternative_proof}), illustrating the general method used to prove Theorem~\ref{special_value_thm}.
+In this case, Onodera \cite{onodera2014functional, onodera2021multiple} derived an explicit formula: when $m\in 2\mathbb{N}$, We provide a more conceptual derivation of his identity (Remark~\ref{A2_alternative_proof}), illustrating the method used to prove Theorem~\ref{special_value_thm} in the simple case $\Phi = A_2$.
+The proof in the general case combines analytic and combinatorial ingredients.
+The analytic component consists of a refinement of the previous lemma, while the combinatorial component exploits symmetry of the root system and it is where $\mathcal{H}(\Phi)$ enters naturally into the picture.

-Finally, we note that the appearance of $\mathcal{H}(\Phi)$ in Theorem~\ref{special_value_thm} is quite natural: it arises from the following root-system-theoretic result (Proposition~\ref{EH_prop}) that relates two quantities not previously seen to be connected, and strengthens earlier work of Springer and Steinberg \cite{Springer1970} on bad primes of $\Phi$ (Remark \ref{springer_remark}).
+More precisely, the appearance of $\mathcal{H}(\Phi)$ arises from the following root-system-theoretic result (Proposition~\ref{EH_prop}) that relates two quantities not obviously seen to be connected, and strengthens earlier work of Springer and Steinberg \cite{Springer1970} on bad primes of $\Phi$ (Remark \ref{springer_remark}).

 \begin{proposition} Let $\Phi$ be an irreducible root system in Euclidean space $V$, let $L(\Phi)$ be its root lattice.
 Define\footnote{recall exponent of a group is the smallest positive integer that annihilates the group.} Then $\mathcal{E}(\Phi) = \mathcal{H}(\Phi) \cup \{1\}$. \end{proposition}